bplaat/bassieos/README.md

 And just copy all the files to the root of computer with CraftOS

+Then type `bos.lua` in CraftOS to start the Operating System / Window Manager

 ## Screenshots
 Here are some screenshots taken with the ComputerCraft emulator running BassieOS: